Capital gains tax: how will it affect your portfolio?

 9. Can costs be deducted?

-10. What about the Reynders tax?
+11. What about the Reynders tax?

-11. What about foreign currency investments?
+12. What about foreign currency investments?

 If, for example, you invest in US shares in USD and realise a capital gain that exceeds the exempted limit, but ultimately ends up below it upon conversion to EUR due to an unfavourable exchange rate, it is unclear how this should be calculated.
 The question is whether the 'official' capital gain in EUR should be based on the rate at the time of purchase and sale, or on the basis of your actual received cash flow after conversion.

-As with the other issues, the final legislative texts will reflect the legislator’s decisions on these points.
+As with the other issues, the final legislative texts will reflect the legislator's decisions on these points.
+13. How will the tax be collected?
+It is still unclear whether banks will withhold tax on your behalf.
+There are two possible outcomes.

-12. Could the tax rate increase in future?
+14. Could the tax rate increase in future?

 Although there was no general Belgian capital gains tax before this, investors fear the rate may go up further in future.
-This is what happened to the withholding tax, which increased from 15% to 30% over the years.
+This is what happened to the withholding tax, which increased from 15% to 30% over time.
 Whether the capital gains tax will go up in future is unknown, but history suggests such a course cannot be ruled out.